mkhsieh/traj_vae_clustering/README.md

 (see https://github.com/mkhsieh/contactmap)

-**The result of showcase:**\
+**The result of the showcase:**\
 The first two latent vector dimensions distribution for the entire dataset.\
 ![image](https://github.com/user-attachments/assets/f59db56e-de36-4aa4-816a-a527613b47be)

-The visualization of protein configuration of clusters and post contact map analysis. \
+The visualization of protein configuration of clusters and post contact map analysis.
+Two clusters are demonstrated as following:\
 ![image](https://github.com/user-attachments/assets/4cace5d1-af7c-436e-9aa0-f6a3a6a97df6)